THE SONS OF THE KINGDOM

 What motivated Alexander that he would invite the curse of Paul?
 Perhaps Alexander was a fine man with many friends.
 So often we picture the tares as being the personification of evil with whom no decent person would dare associate.
 You may find that your best friend is an Alexander and will begin to plant doubts in your mind about the integrity of your pastor or of some other Christian worker.
 What will you do then?

-I wrote unto the church: but Diotrephes, who loveth to have the preeminence among them, receiveth us not.
-Wherefore, if I come, I will remember his deeds which he doeth, prating against us with malicious words: and not content therewith, neither doth he himself receive the brethren, and forbiddeth them that would, and casteth them out of the church.
+Therefore, if I come, I will call to mind his deeds which he does, prating against us with malicious words.
+And not content with that, he himself does not receive the brethren, and forbids those who wish to, putting them out of the church.
 (III John 1:10)

 How many times has a true man of God been denied opportunity to minister because of those who insist on being chief among the brothers?
 One may ask, “Why would a son of Satan desire to be a member of a congregation of believers?
 With all the interesting and profitable things to do in the world, why do the sons of the enemy desire to exercise their selfish ambitions among the Lord’s people?”